 Minutes of the proceedings shall be kept and circulated to their memberships.

-The Phase 1 Committee will consist of the year 1 and 2 course directors, The Senior Associate Dean for Curriculum (or designee), any Associate Deans with responsibility for curriculum supervision, development, or evaluation, and two students, one from each of the first two years to be appointed by Medical Student Polity.
+The Phase 1 Committee will consist of the year 1 and 2 course directors, the Senior Associate Dean for Curriculum (or designee), any Associate Deans with responsibility for curriculum supervision, development, or evaluation, and two students, one from each of the first two years to be appointed by Medical Student Polity.
 The committee will select one of the course directors to serve as committee chair.
-The chair will serve a two-year term beginning in the fall, and will be eligible for reelection.
+The chair will serve a two-year term beginning in the fall, and will be eligible for reelection for up to two consecutive terms.
+There is an option to be elected again in the future.
+In the event that the chair is no longer the course director, a new chair will be selected by the committee.
 Staff from the Office of Curriculum and Office of Academic Affairs may be included by the Senior Associate Dean for Curriculum as ex officio members.

 The Curriculum Committee will establish ad-hoc committees as needed to complete its work.
 Ad hoc committees will report their finding to the full Curriculum Committee for approval.

 The Curriculum Committee is charged with the evaluation and crafting of curriculum content and structure based on the Mission and Goals of the Jacobs School of Medicine and Biomedical Sciences (Jacobs School) and the Educational goals and competencies of the Jacobs School.
 The Curriculum Committee is charged with evaluation of both the vertical (Years 1-4) and horizontal (within a school year) integration of the curriculum.